Ellen M. Stone: Career

 After becoming familiar with the language, her field of usefulness widened, as the Board then appointed her superintendent of the "Bible women", who taught in the towns and villages of the country, that younger children (than the pupils at the boarding-school) and their mothers should be reached.
-These were Bulgarian women who had converted to the Christian faith, and were in many cases graduates from the school.
+These were Bulgarian women who were in many cases graduates from the school.

 As these workers were appointed by and were under the instruction and guidance of Stone, she visited them at regular intervals.
 These visits required many hours of overland travel.
 When Stone entered into this larger work, her home was at Philippopolis.

-After 20 years in Bulgaria, Stone was transferred in 1898 to Salonica in Macedonia, Turkey.
+After 20 years in Bulgaria, Stone was transferred in 1898 to Salonica, then part of the Ottoman Empire, now in Greece.
 Here, associated with Dr. House and Mr. Baird, Mr. Haskell and their families, Stone carried on a work in that city, which included many conversions among the sailors from the British fleet, anchored for a time in Salonica Harbor.
 Stone had endured the heat of a Salonican summer, with the exception of one trip to Samokov.
 Stone went to Bansko for a three weeks' training school with her Bible women.

 Kidnapping

 1902 postcard showing Stone and fellow missionary, Katerina Cilka, being held by kidnappers.

-On October 3, 1901, while returning from a teachers' convention at Samokov, Bulgaria, then a part of Turkey, a small party was waylaid on a mountain road between Bansko and Djumja, Macedonia, European Turkey.
+On September 3, 1901, while returning from a teachers' convention at Samokov, Bulgaria, a small party was waylaid on a mountain road near Gradevo, between Bansko and Gorna Djumaya, then in the Ottoman Empire, now in Bulgaria.
 One member was shot and Stone and Katerina Cilka, wife of an Albanian missionary, taken captive.
 Through the American legation at Constantinople, notice was served that unless was forthcoming, both women would be killed.

 During her captivity, Stone suffered no personal violence.
 She was confined at one time to a cave, closely guarded, and treated with deference, if not with liberality.

 The Board of Foreign Missions appealed for aid and was obtained and paid over only after the brigands had consented to a month's grace in order to allow additional subscriptions.
 It was not, however, until five months after their capture that the two were released.
-Their captors, fearing Turkish soldiers, moved Stone and Tsilka from place to place until, through arrangements with John G. A. Leishman, American Minister at the Sublime Porte, a spot not far from Saloniki was agreed upon where the money was paid and the victims were freed on February 23, 1902.
+Their captors, fearing Ottoman soldiers, moved Stone and Tsilka from place to place until, through arrangements with John G. A. Leishman, American Minister at the Sublime Porte, a spot not far from Salonika was agreed upon where the money was paid and the victims were freed on February 23, 1902.
 Most of the ransom money was raised by public subscription in the U.S.